CoookieYou/Markov-Switching-Crypto-Portfolio/README.md

 # Markov-Regime-Switching-Portfolio
-Crypto currencies Trading Strategy based on Markov Switching GARCH
+*Crypto currencies Trading Strategy based on Markov Switching GARCH*

 Data from https://www.cryptodatadownload.com/data/gemini/

-- Trade on groups of crypto currencies
+- Trade on a group of crypto currencies
-- Use technical indicators in Random Forest to predict price movements
+- Ensemble technical indicators in Random Forest to predict price movements
-- Dynamic Allocation based on downside risk predictions
+- Portfolio Allocation based on volatility predictions

 ## Specification for the strategy
-- trading frequency is hourly
+- Set trading frequency as hourly
-- use all asset data for model training
+- Used all asset data for model training
-- model each asset's risk profile separately
+- Modeled each asset's risk profile separately

 ## 1. Sample Features